For the purpose of this chapter, the following definitions shall apply unless the context clearly indicates or requires a different meaning.

 ALLEY.
 A public or private roadway, not more than 30 feet wide, providing only secondary means of access to abutting property.

 ALLOWED LAND USE.
-A land use permitted in a zoning district or overlay zone, either by-right or with a use permit.
+A land use permitted in a zoning district or overlay zone, either by right or with a use permit.

 ALLOWED USE TABLES.
-Tables in the Zoning District Standards subchapter that identify allowed land uses and required permits within each zoning district.
+Tables in the Zoning District Standards that identify allowed land uses and required permits within each zoning district.

 ALTERATION.
 See MODIFICATION.